Xilinx/Applications/GZip/README.md

 ## Description

-In this example, the Huffman encoding is still being run as part of the host application and is not accelerated.
+In this example, the Huffman encoding is still being run as part of the host application and it is not yet accelerated.
 The LZ77 kernel is implemented as a C/C++ kernel and compiled using SDAccel.

 The following picture shows various internal dataflow stages (pipeline stages)